Commercial wall coating in Salford

 Jobs we turn down or postpone

 If a wall is saturated, it needs its leak fixed and time to dry before any coating goes on.
-If render has debonded, it needs cutting out and reinstating, not covering.
-If cracks are still moving, the cause has to be understood first.
-We put findings like these in writing and we do not coat over them.
-In a region this wet, a coating applied to a wall that was not ready is money spent sealing a problem in, and it tends to come back through the new finish within a couple of winters.
+If render has debonded, it needs cutting out and reinstating, not covering over.
+If cracks are still moving, we have to understand the cause first.
+We put findings like these in writing and we won’t coat over them.
+In a region this wet, a coating applied to a wall that wasn’t ready is just money spent sealing a problem in.
+It usually comes back through the new finish within a couple of winters.

 Why survey-led is worth it